Francis H. Smith Papers

 Full-Text Letters with Annotations - The European Trip

 Full-Text Related Document

 Special Report to the Board of Visitors, 1859.
 Scientific Education in Europe

 About the Letters and Report

 In 1858, after nearly twenty years as Superintendent of the Virginia Military Institute, Francis H. Smith needed some time off.
 Consequently, he was granted a leave of absence by the VMI Board of Visitors to travel to Europe to visit military, scientific, and agricultural institutions and to write a report on his findings upon his return.

 Smith and several young alumni departed on the 9th of June and returned at the end of December 1858 having visited Ireland, Scotland, Wales, England, France, Belgium, Switzerland, Germany, Austria, and Italy.
 Each night, he wrote a letter home to his wife Sarah describing what he had seen and experienced that day.
 These letters, possibly Smith's only personal correspondence that has survived, were transcribed into three small letter books on his return.

-The official correspondence of Superintendent Smith is complete and housed in the VMI Archives.
-It spans his 50 years of service to VMI, 1839-1889.
+The official records of Superintendent Smith are complete and housed in the VMI Archives.
+They span his 50 years of service to VMI, 1839-1889.